Green Bay Packers: Board of directors

 Green Bay Packers, Inc., is governed by a seven-member executive committee elected from a 45-member board of directors.
-It consists of a president, vice president, treasurer, secretary and three members-at-large; only the president is compensated.
+It consists of a president, vice president, treasurer, secretary, and three members-at-large; only the president is compensated.
 Responsibilities include directing corporate management, approving major capital expenditures, establishing broad policy, and monitoring management performance.

-The team's elected president normally represents the Packers in NFL owners meetings.
+The team's elected president normally represents the Packers in NFL owner's meetings.
 During his time as coach, Vince Lombardi generally represented the team at league meetings in his role as general manager, except at owners-only meetings, where president Dominic Olejniczak appeared.

 Green Bay Packers Foundation

 The team created the Green Bay Packers Foundation in December 1986.
 It assists in a wide variety of activities and programs benefiting education, civic affairs, health services, human services and youth-related programs.

-At the team's 1997 annual stockholders meeting the foundation was designated in place of a Sullivan-Wallen Post soldiers memorial as recipient of any residual assets upon the team's sale or dissolution.
+At the team's 1997 annual stockholders meeting the foundation was designated in place of a Sullivan-Wallen Post soldiers memorial as the recipient of any residual assets upon the team's sale or dissolution.